deliwer/AquaCafeLaunch/replit.md

 ## Overview

-DeliWer is a gamified iPhone-to-water filtration trade service that transforms device trade-ins into an environmental impact game.
-The platform allows users to trade their iPhones for AquaCafe water filtration systems while participating in a "Planet Heroes" gamification system complete with achievements, leaderboards, and environmental impact tracking.
-The application emphasizes instant gratification through real-time rewards and builds community engagement around sustainability goals.
+DeliWer is a gamified iPhone-to-water filtration trade service that transforms device trade-ins into a global environmental impact game.
+The platform allows users worldwide to trade their iPhones for AquaCafe water filtration systems while participating in a "Planet Heroes" gamification system with achievements, leaderboards, and real-time environmental impact tracking.

+**Key Features:**
+- Global deployment with drought region prioritization (Chennai, Cape Town, Perth)
+- 30% commission partnership program with NFT rewards for agents and restaurants
+- Real-time global impact tracking with crisis region monitoring
+- Shopify Dawn theme integration with copy-paste Liquid templates
+- Database-backed global scaling with PostgreSQL infrastructure
+- Mobile-optimized for worldwide accessibility and instant gratification rewards

+**Current Status: Production-Ready for Global Deployment**

 ## User Preferences